 - High moral and ethical standing in the dental profession. - Satisfactory completion of advanced study and training and issuance of a Certificate in Endodontics using one of the following pathways: - ➤ 1.
 Two or more years of postgraduate study in a CODA-accredited dental school program resulting in a Certificate of Specialization in Endodontics or - ➤ 2.
-Two or more years of postgraduate study in a CODA-accredited hospital based program leading to the Certificate of Specialization in Endodontics. - 3. a) Completion of an Advanced Endodontic Program that is equivalent to a program accredited by the Commission on Dental Accreditation (CODA). b) Attainment of a license to practice dentistry in a state or teaching institution in the United States and c) one year's experience as an advanced standing resident in a CODA-accredited post-graduate endodontic program or two years' experience as a full-time endodontic faculty member in a dental school accredited by CODA with letters of support from 1) a Diplomate of the ABE who is a Department Chair of an Endodontic Department or an Endodontic Postgraduate Program Director and 2) the Dean of the dental school in which the Candidate has been employed or has been an advanced standing endodontic resident. - Formal application to the Board to establish eligibility. - Successful completion of all the examinations prescribed by the Board. - Payment of all fees prescribed by the Board.
+Two or more years of postgraduate study in a CODA-accredited hospital based program leading to the Certificate of Specialization in Endodontics. - 3.
+Completion of an Advanced Endodontic Program that is equivalent to a program accredited by the Commission on Dental Accreditation (CODA), attainment of a license to practice dentistry in a state or a teaching institution in the United States and at least two years as a full-time faculty member with involvement in a post-graduate Endodontic Advanced Education program at a dental school accredited by CODA. - Successful completion of all the examinations prescribed by the Board. - Payment of all fees prescribed by the Board.